UCLNatSci/Electromagnetism-Fluids-and-Waves/waves/dopplershift.md

 from an observer.
 ```
 We start with a source frequency/time period $f_{source} = 1/T_{source}$, source wavelength of $\lambda_{source}$, wave velocity in the
 transmission medium $v$ and source velocity of $v_s$ with respect to the observer.

-This relative motion gives rise to two complementary effects:
+Depending on how this relative motion  is set up, we can

 - Wave source <b>receding</b> from an observer,